 Many verdicts of the featured subsections went to Zendesk, but a final verdict is not merely the sum of the subsections.
 As mentioned previously, much of the two platforms comes down to preference and need.
 In my opinion, Zendesk offers greater security and more robust reporting.

 But if you’re satisfied with Freshdesk’s security – and they’re hardly unsecure – and reporting capability, you don’t need to go the extra mile with Zendesk.
 And considering that Freshdesk comes in at a lower price point for comparative plans, any company considering a helpdesk platform must first evaluate their needs before choosing a provider.
+Consequently, if price is of the utmost concern and all you need is help desk software, check out our guide to the best free help desk software.

 That being said, while the Freshdesk ticket format is probably more familiar to users – it resembles an email – and therefore more intuitive, I think the Zendesk UI is overall more usable.
 Zendesk also more tightly integrates social media channels, which any company with a serious online presence should care about.
 Zendesk also boasts over 500 custom and crucial CRM integrations to Freshdesk’s 96.